 - Please check the "Application - FAQ and docs" site and especially the documents "Overview of all necessary documents" and "FAQ- General Application Information" for information on the necessary documents, tipps and tricks

 - If you are not able to have all necessary documents ready by June 01 (deadline), please contact the Program Coordinator to arrange further steps.

 For all applicants who were accepted to the Program, we will check the documents for completeness, add the Program's acceptance letter to the package and hand it over to the International Office well before their deadline (July 15).

-Sending the documents to the Program ensures that your documents definitely arrived at the LMU and are processed according to their priority (especially important for applicants, who need a visa).
+Sending the documents to the Program ensures that your documents definitely arrived at the LMU (we confirm their arrival), are complete and are processed according to their priority (especially important for applicants who need a visa).

-- Since the Doctoral Training Program in the Learning Sciences is offered in English, there is no need for proof of German language fluency.
+- Since the MCLS Programs are offered in English, there is no need for proof of German language fluency.

 - If you want to double-check our information on the necessary documents, information about the required documents can be found on the International Office official webpage: http://www.en.uni-muenchen.de/students/degree/admission_info/index.html

 Useful link: Further information on preparing all aspects of an application can also be found on the official website of Jobline, an online resource offered by the University of Munich’s Language Center (Sprachenzentrum der LMU München).
 Although intended for German applicants, Jobline serves as invaluable information source and also contains template examples of various application documents.